230327tokiex/kumashooter_game/README.md

 ## Notes

-- The background music (BGM) uses a custom track created with SUNO.
+- The background music (BGM) was created using SUNO AI
+- The title screen artwork was generated using DALL·E 3
-- The game is contained entirely within a single HTML file for simplicity.
+- The game is contained entirely within a single HTML file for simplicity
-- No external dependencies are required except for Google Fonts.
+- No external dependencies are required except for Google Fonts

 ## License